-See More Details >>This position is fully onsite Monday-Friday from 7am-3pm.
+See More Details >>This position is fully onsite Sunday-Thusday from 7am-3pm.
+It is also eligible for a Weekend Shift Differential.
 Located in Boston and the surrounding communities, Dana-Farber Cancer Institute is a leader in life changing breakthroughs in cancer research and patient care.
 We are united in our mission of conquering cancer, HIV/AIDS and related diseases.
 We strive to create an inclusive, diverse, and equitable environment where we provide compassionate and comprehensive care to patients of all backgrounds, and design programs to promote public health particularly among high-risk and underserved populations.
 We conduct groundbreaking research that advances treatment, we educate tomorrow's physician/researchers, and we work with amazing partners, including other Harvard Medical School-affiliated hospitals. • Responsible for preventative maintenance, plant operations, repairs and minor modifications to • Air handling units and fixed fans • Ductwork • Reheat coils and boxes, • AC compressor chiller systems • Water coolers, • Associated controls • Steam systems • Coordinates with trades such as electrical and plumbing to keep all systems operating at highest reliability • Responsible for implementation of energy conservation techniques on HVAC systems • Makes periodic rounds to all building support equipment and maintains operating log of conditions observed • Responsible for maintaining records of work done, time records and P/M records through the CMMS system. • Maybe required to be on call. • Must provide the highest level of personal protection at all times. • Other duties as assigned. • High School Diploma or GED required; Trade school graduate preferred. • Massachusetts Refrigeration Technician License required. • EPA Refrigeration Reclamation Type I and II Licenses required.
-KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED: • Mechanical knowledge of occupational machines and tools, including their designs, uses, repair, and maintenance. • Knowledge of relevant policies, procedures, and strategies to promote safety on the job for the protection of people, data, property, and the institution. • The ability to arrange things or actions in a certain order or pattern according to a specific rule, procedure, or guideline. • Must possess sufficient manual dexterity to utilize tools of the trade. • The ability to communicate, listen, and comprehend information and ideas and work collaboratively with others. • Must be “self-starter” with high degree of initiative At Dana-Farber Cancer Institute, we work every day to create an innovative, caring, and inclusive environment where every patient, family, and staff member feels they belong.
-As relentless as we are in our mission to reduce the burden of cancer for all, we are equally committed to diversifying our faculty and staff.
-Cancer knows no boundaries and when it comes to hiring the most dedicated and diverse professionals, neither do we.
+KNOWLEDGE, SKILLS, AND ABILITIES REQUIRED: • Mechanical knowledge of occupational machines and tools, including their designs, uses, repair, and maintenance. • Knowledge of relevant policies, procedures, and strategies to promote safety on the job for the protection of people, data, property, and the institution. • The ability to arrange things or actions in a certain order or pattern according to a specific rule, procedure, or guideline. • Must possess sufficient manual dexterity to utilize tools of the trade. • The ability to communicate, listen, and comprehend information and ideas and work collaboratively with others. • Must be “self-starter” with high degree of initiative Pay Transparency Statement The hiring range is based on market pay structures, with individual salaries determined by factors such as business needs, market conditions, internal equity, and based on the candidate’s relevant experience, skills and qualifications.
+For union positions, the pay range is determined by the Collective Bargaining Agreement (CBA) $53.78/hr At Dana-Farber Cancer Institute, we work every day to create an innovative, caring, and inclusive environment where every patient, family, and staff member feels they belong.
+As relentless as we are in our mission to reduce the burden of cancer for all, we are committed to having faculty and staff who offer multifaceted experiences.
+Cancer knows no boundaries and when it comes to hiring the most dedicated and compassionate professionals, neither do we.
 If working in this kind of organization inspires you, we encourage you to apply.
 Dana-Farber Cancer Institute is an equal opportunity employer and affirms the right of every qualified applicant to receive consideration for employment without regard to race, color, religion, sex, gender identity or expression, national origin, sexual orientation, genetic information, disability, age, ancestry, military service, protected veteran status, or other characteristics protected by law.
 EEOC Poster

 See More Details >>Embarking on a career in the HVAC trade in Boston, MA, often begins with an apprenticeship, which blends hands-on experience with classroom instruction, allowing individuals to earn while they learn.
 Apprenticeships typically last four to five years, requiring extensive training under licensed professionals.
 According to the U.S. Bureau of Labor Statistics, there are approximately 59,702 HVAC professionals nationwide, with a significant presence in Boston, and the industry is projected to grow by 6% from 2022 to 2032.
 Apprentices in Boston earn an average of $1,513.79 per week, with an annual overtime average of $48,184.
 Trade schools, unions, and platforms like Gild assist aspiring HVAC technicians in finding apprenticeship opportunities, leading to a career with strong earning potential—often exceeding $108,000 annually for experienced professionals.